What is Rosh Hashanah?

-Today is Rosh Hashana, the day that marks the beginning of the Jewish New Year.
-At sunset today, families and friends will gather to pray and then eat the traditional honey and apples, which symbolize the hope for a sweet new year.
+Rosh Hashanah, commemorated in September or October, marks the beginning of the Jewish New Year.
+At sunset, families and friends gather to pray and then eat the traditional honey and apples, which symbolize the hope for a sweet new year.

-Rosh Hashana comes from Hebrew and most simply put means “beginning of the year.”
+Rosh Hashanah, also spelled Hashana or Ha-shanah, comes from Hebrew and, most simply put, means “beginning of the year.”

 One tradition of the holiday is the blowing of the shofar, a ram’s horn that doubles as a wind instrument.
-Historically, the shofar’s uses varied from communicating signals in battle to announcing the beginning of the Sabbath.
+Historically, use of the varied from communicating signals in battle to announcing the beginning of the Sabbath.
 Now, it’s primarily used at synagogue services at this time of year.

 The word shofar is from Hebrew, and it’s related to the Arabic word sawafiru, which means “ram’s horn.”

 What can you say to wish someone a happy Rosh Hashanah?

 While “Happy birthday, humanity” might be tempting, the traditional Jewish greeting Shana Tova means “good year.”
 The longer version Shana Tova U’metukah wishes someone “a good and sweet year.”